zc1415926/JwtAuth_backend/readme.md

 ## Automated Testing with Travis CI

 This is the first project which I use Travis CI. **Exciting!** Now, I'm looking more professional!

+## Test Coverage Report by Coveralls

+I use Coveralls to get the test coverage report.
+The offical document is a little obscure, I spend a bit more time to study the usage.